Basty85/zephyr-sht31-sensor/README.md

 - **Configuration via Telnet** for runtime parameter changes
 - **SD card logging** for local data storage
 - **OTA firmware updates** via Ethernet

-## 📜 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.